 Most importantly, it’s critical to allow everything we do to be inspired by the Holy Spirit, especially selecting songs.
 God has a plan, if we listen, then he will speak through the time of praise and worship to each person in a way greater than we’ll know.

 Many times, there’s a tension between spending hours planning and being inspired in the moment.
 If we spend hours planning, are we trying to constrict and out-plan the Holy Spirit?
 If we prefer to wait until Holy Spirit inspires us, are we going to miss out on planning the perfect set list, and in the mean time stress out our other musicians by not having a plan?
 First of all, it’s important to remember that God works through order.
 All of God’s creation was formed with process and order, so should our set lists.
 But sometimes, God changes our plan at the last minute.
-If we’re the type of personality that prefers order, we need to remember that it doesn’t mean that the Spirit wasn’t inspiring the previous plan.
+If we’re the type of personality that prefers order and God calls us to change our plans in the moment, we need to remember that it doesn’t mean that the Spirit wasn’t inspiring the previous plan.
 When our plans change, it’s all a part of the journey God desires for us.
 Be open to the Spirit changing a song or transition in the moment, something powerful and anointed may happen if so.
 In all that we do, we pray that the Holy Spirit will guide our thoughts, so that He will anoint our planning and leading to stir God’s presence in the hearts of those we lead, leading all of us closer to Him.